USB Universal Serial Bus Explained

 USB introduction USB standards Connectors, pinouts & cables Data transfer & protocol USB 3 USB-C USB hubs How to buy best USB hub

-USB, Universal Serial Bus is one of the most common interfaces for connecting a variety of peripherals to computers and providing relatively local and small levels of data transfer.
+USB, Universal Serial Bus is one of the most common interfaces for connecting a variety of devices to computers and providing effective data transfer between computers and other devices.

 Whilst USB provides a sufficiently fast serial data transfer mechanism for data communications, it is also possible to obtain power through the connector making it possible to power small devices via the connector and this makes it even more convenient to use, especially ‘on-the-go.’

-USB uses a serial form of data transmission, and it allows up to a maximum of 127 different peripherals to be connected to a single port - this would require the use a a hub or hubs to enable this number to be connected.
+USB uses a serial form of data transmission, and it allows up to a maximum of 127 different peripherals to be connected to a single port - this would require the use a hub or hubs to enable this number of devices to be physically connected.

 USB releases and evolution